The Siberian Tiger – the silent master of distance

 Other tigers read it like newspapers.

-A smell means: I was here—an hour ago.
+A smell means: I was here – an hour ago.
 I am healthy.
 I am strong.

-This is how they communicate for days without seeing each other.
+They communicate for days without seeing each other.

 A conversation of molecules and patience.